AlmuHS/Pendrive_Reminder_Nano/README.md

 ## Uninstallation

-To uninstall it simply execute `uninstaller.sh` as root.
+To uninstall it, let’s simply execute uninstaller.sh as root.

 The uninstaller will delete the app directory, the polkit rule, and the locale files.

 This uninstall can be done while the program is running, even if there are any lock enabled.

-The uninstaller also will break all lock setted in the system, allowing the shutdown correctly.
+The uninstaller also will break all lock that has been set in the system, allowing a correctly shutdown.

-But this installer will not remove the dependency packages previously installed.
+This uninstaller will not remove the dependency packages previously installed.